Hiring just one high-quality writer can make a huge impact on your niche site for many years.

 Pros

-- Articles are reasonably priced (around 6 cents per word or less with a package)
+• Articles are reasonably priced for the quality (around 8 cents per word)

 Cons

-buying guide or product review articles (only informational articles)
+• They typically prefer not to write buying guides or product review articles (only informational articles)

 Fiverr can be a useful resource for finding a writer with experience in a specific industry.
 Delivery times are typically quick at just a few days.